 - Once the noodles are done, take it off the heat and close the lid to keep warm while you cook your toppings.

 - In a large skillet over medium high heat, add just enough oil to thinly coat the bottom.
 Once hot, add the tofu slices and sear until browned on both sides.
 Remove the tofu, then add the mushrooms with a small pinch of salt and sear briefly until browned and cooked through.
-Repeat with any other toppings that need to be cooked.¼ tsp black peppercorns, ¼ tsp white peppercorns
+Repeat with any other toppings that need to be cooked.4 oz marinated pressed tofu, 8 oz mixed mushrooms or vegetables of your choice

 - To serve: reheat the noodles briefly if needed, then top with the tofu, mushrooms and vegetables.
-Sprinkle green onions on top and serve it right in the pot! *The ginger slices are not meant to be eaten so you can remove them before serving if you wish, or just tell your guests.6 cloves garlic
+Sprinkle green onions on top and serve it right in the pot!
+Serve by itself or with jasmine rice. *The ginger slices are not meant to be eaten so you can remove them before serving if you wish, or just tell your guests.1 green onion, Jasmine rice for serving